 On this dayMar 02, 1948

-White Residents Wage a Terror Campaign of Violent Intimidation to Keep Registered Black Voters from Voting in Johnson County, Georgia
+White Residents Wage Terror Campaign to Intimidate Black Voters in Georgia

 On March 2, 1948, on the eve of a primary election in Wrightsville, Johnson County, Georgia, at least 300 white men and women belonging to the Ku Klux Klan held a parade in the town’s center.
 The gathering featured speeches inciting racial hatred and violence, and participants burned crosses on the lawn of the county courthouse.
 The event was organized to threaten and intimidate the county’s 400 registered Black voters into not voting in the primary the following day, and the terror tactics worked: fearing for their safety and knowing they had no expectation of protection from law enforcement, not a single Black citizen of Wrightsville cast a vote in the primary.